Close

 Comprehensive Immigration Guidance

-Belarus maintains a structured visa policy that has been updated through December 31, 2026, with expanded visa-free access for citizens of 38 European countries and electronic visa options for travelers from 67 countries worldwide.
+Belarus maintains a structured visa policy extended through December 31, 2026, with visa-free access for citizens of 38 European countries and electronic visa options for ordinary passport holders of 67 countries worldwide.
 Citizens of 76 countries may enter visa-free for up to 30 days when arriving through international airports in Minsk, Brest, Gomel, Grodno, Mogilev, or Vitebsk.
-US citizens require a visa to travel to Belarus.
+US citizens holding ordinary passports are eligible for both the airport visa-free program and the e-visa, which permits entry through all checkpoints.
 Our expert team specializes in transforming complex immigration processes into clear, actionable strategies tailored to your specific travel purpose.

 Key Traveler Categories